Nazara Code Style Guide

 General Guide

-In regards to formatting, we follow the current Rust code style set by the Cargo formatter (cargo fmt
+In regards to formatting, we follow the current Rust code style set by the Cargo formatter (cargo fmt).

-to automatically format and check any code before it is committed.
+The easiest way to enforce this, is using pre-commit to automatically format and check any code before it is committed.

 This style is enforced by our CI as well.
 PRs will not be accepted unless the formatting issues are fixed.